Cornus florida 'Rubra'

 This dogwood does well in full sun, partial shade.

-The Pink Dogwood grows in acidic, loamy, moist, rich, sandy, well drained, clay soils.
+The Red Dogwood grows in acidic, loamy, moist, rich, sandy, well drained, clay soils.

 This dogwood has rounded shape.

-The Pink Dogwood is an important source of food for many small birds and mammals including robins, cardinals, and waxwings.
+The Red Dogwood is an important source of food for many small birds and mammals including robins, cardinals, and waxwings.
 Fruits persist through winter.

 Moist, well-drained soil

-The leaves of this tree are opposite, oval or ovate, 3-6" long, dark green.
+The leaves are opposite, oval or ovate, 3-6" long, and are dark green.

-This tree produces glossy, red fruit eaten by birds when ripened in the fall.
+This tree has glossy, red fruit eaten by birds when ripened in the fall.

 |Spring Shipping||Fall Shipping|